alanqrwang/nwhead/README.md

 ```

 ## Evaluation
 Evaluation pre-computes all embeddings in the dataset and saves them to the disk (in folder defined by `--models_dir`) before running forward passes.
-This is done for computational efficiency but can be changed depending on your needs.
+This is done for computational efficiency (but feel free to change it depending on your needs).
 The script is set up to run all test modes reported in the paper (see the `args.list_of_test_modes` variable in `eval.py`).

 Command for evaluating NW head with paper's hyperparameters:
 ```